-Tom’s practice encompasses a broad range of commercial litigation and arbitration with a particular focus on international arbitration, professional liability, construction and engineering, information technology and banking and financial services disputes.
+Thomas Ogden’s practice encompasses a broad range of commercial litigation and arbitration, with a particular focus on international arbitration, professional liability, civil fraud, construction and engineering, information technology and banking and financial services disputes.

 In the past year Tom’s caseload has included:

-- Acting (led by Graham Chapman QC) for the defendant firm in a claim brought by a high-profile football manager in relation to various tax schemes.
+- Acting (led by Graham Chapman QC) for one of the ‘Big Four’ in a claim concerning tax planning arrangements.

 Further details of Tom’s practice and experience can be found below.